THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Among the more important of the early and Medieval Christian contributions to the interpretation of this verse are those of Jerome, Augustine, and Aquinas, all of whom saw in it an allusion to God’s absolute and eternal being.
 Augustine and Aquinas also explicitly identified the ehyeh of 3:14b as a Divine name, the former employing both the Septuagint and Vulgate translations in his exegesis while the latter employed only the Vulgate in his.
 In consequence of this, both “Being” (after Augustine) and “He who is” (after Aquinas) came to be recognised as Divine names in Roman Catholic Orthodoxy, although both relate to the same Hebrew word; ehyeh.

-Brevard Childs offers a substantial and useful commentary on the call of Moses, in the course of which he settles on an interpretation that appears to be a somewhat elaborated synthesis of the positions of others before him.
-He suggests that the ehyeh of 3:14b and ehyeh asher ehyeh of 3:14a are statements of God's unspecified intentions for Moses and Israel respectively, and thus settles on a generally temporal interpretation of the verse.
-More specifically he suggests that the ehyeh of 3:14 is a word play on the divine name YHWH; that the ehyeh asher ehyeh of 3:14a is "paradoxically both an answer and a refusal to answer" on God's part; and that God is here announcing that "His intentions will be revealed in His future acts, which He now refuses to explain".
-Inventive though his interpretation may be, there is little in it that could have been especially meaningful or even encouraging to the enslaved Israelites in Egypt, and, as with some contemporary Jewish interpretations, it neither measures up to nor even fits the occasion, and so is unlikely to be correct.
-More interesting is Noth, who identifies the ehyeh of 3:14b as a divine name, and even suggests that it "unmistakably hints at the name Yahweh in so far as an Israelite ear could immediately understand the transition from ehyeh to Yahweh merely as a transition from the first to the third person, so that the name Yahweh would be understood to mean 'He is'".
-Noth's interpretation thus approximates those of Recanati, Rashbam, and Ibn Ezra, as outlined in Exodus 3:14 in Jewish Medieval Thought.
+Brevard Childs offers a substantial and useful commentary on the call of Moses in the course of which he settles on an interpretation that appears to be a somewhat elaborated synthesis of the positions of others before him.
+He suggests that the ehyeh of 3:14b and ehyeh asher ehyeh of 3:14a are statements of God’s unspecified intentions for Moses and Israel respectively, and thus settles on a generally temporal interpretation of the verse.
+More specifically he suggests that the ehyeh of 3:14 is a word play on the divine name YHWH and that ehyeh asher ehyeh of 3:14a is “paradoxically both an answer and a refusal to answer” on God’s part and that God is here announcing that “His intentions will be revealed in His future acts, which He now refuses to explain“.
+Inventive though his interpretation may be, there is little in it that could have been especially meaningful or encouraging to the enslaved Israelites in Egypt and, like so many other interpretations before and since, it neither measures up to nor even fits the occasion and so is very unlikely to be correct.
+More interesting is Noth, who identifies the ehyeh of 3:14b as a divine name, and even suggests that it “unmistakably hints at the name Yahweh in so far as an Israelite ear could immediately understand the transition from ehyeh to Yahweh merely as a transition from the first to the third person, so that the name Yahweh would be understood to mean ‘He is’“.
+Noth’s interpretation thus approximates those of Recanati, Rashbam, and Ibn Ezra, as outlined in Exodus 3:14 in Medieval Jewish Thought.